 Possible side effects of Emsam system:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Diarrhea; dizziness; dry mouth; mild redness at the application site; sleeplessness.
+Diarrhea; dry mouth; headache; mild irritation or redness at the application site; trouble sleeping; upset stomach.